Director - Catherine Perry, Ph.D.

 Administrative Support Staff

 Lisa Ayotte is the administrative assistant.
 She came to UMD in November of 2010.
 She began in the Registrar’s Office, transferred to the Career Development Center and joined the administrative support staff of the Counseling and Student Development Center in 2015.
 Lisa was a medical transcriptionist for 10 years prior to her employment at UMD.
 You can reach Lisa at ext.
 8650 or email

-Katherine Costa, is part of our Administrative support team as a Clerk IV.
-She came to UMD in June of 2012.
-She began in the Advancement Department as an EDP Operator and joined the administrative support staff of the Counseling and Student Development Center in August of 2017.
-Prior to Kathy's role here at UMD she was a Medical Receptionist/Secretary.
-Kathy can be reached at ext.
-8648 or by email.
+Rhonda Mcloughlin is part of our Administrative support team as a Clerk IV.
+She came to UMD in August of 2018.
+She began in the CAS STAR Center, as a Clerk IV and transferred to the Counseling Center in August of 2019.
+Rhonda worked in the insurance industry for 38 years prior to coming to UMD.
+You can reach Rhonda at ext.
+8648 or email.

 Our Interns for 2019 - 2020